 Our process can be captured in three stages.
 First, insights help us define a problem.
 Next, we craft a strategic plan to overcome the problem.
 Lastly, we use content to execute our strategy.
 Although this approach seems simple, it’s important to understand how each stage helps us get proven results for our clients.

 Everything we do starts with insights.
-We use research, analytics, even gut instinct developed from years of experience to define and understand the complexities of the unique business problem you need solved.
+We use research, analytics, even gut instinct developed from years of award winning marketing experience to define and understand the complexities of the unique business problem you need solved.

 It’s in the insights phase that we ask questions, investigate, and put a shape to the problem.
 This step isn’t only about getting to know the research and stats, but also about understanding this information in the correct context.
 By knowing how to cast the right lens over background information and raw data, we see things in a new light and can garner insights that are both meaningful and actionable.